progit/progit/mk/02-git-basics/01-chapter2.markdown

 To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 The `git rm` command does that and also removes the file from your working directory so you don’t see it as an untracked file next time around.

-If you simply remove the file from your working directory, it shows up under the “Changed but not updated” (that is, _unstaged_) area of your `git status` output:
+If you simply remove the file from your working directory, it shows up under the “Changes not staged for commit” (that is, _unstaged_) area of your `git status` output:

 	$ rm grit.gemspec
 	$ git status
 	# On branch master
 	#
-	# Changed but not updated:
+	# Changes not staged for commit:
 	#   (use "git add/rm <file>..." to update what will be committed)
 	#
 	#       deleted:    grit.gemspec